Akuli/porcupine/more_plugins/README.md

 Installing these plugins is easy:

-1. Figure out where to put the plugins by running this on a terminal, command prompt or PowerShell:
+1. Figure out where to put the plugins by opening *About Porcupine* from the *Help* menu.

-        porcu --print-plugindir

-   If the `porcu` command doesn't work use `py -m porcupine` on Windows or `python3 -m porcupine` on other operating systems instead.
+   You should see your plugin directory at the end of the text.
 2. Copy/paste a plugin file to your plugin directory.
 3. Restart Porcupine.
 4. Customize the plugin if you don't like it.